Healthcare in Jersey

 The current General Hospital in St Helier.

 Healthcare in Jersey is provided by a range of publicly and privately owned providers.
 Health matters are overseen by the Department of Health and Community Services in the Government of Jersey.
 The current Health Minister is Deputy Richard Renouf.

 Care at Jersey General Hospital is provided free at the point of use to most ordinary residents of Jersey and emergency care is provided to anyone.
 However, other services such as GP consultations are privately owned and a fee applies to use them.

 There is a Reciprocal Health Agreement with the United Kingdom, agreed in 2011.
 It does not cover pre-existing or non-urgent conditions.

 History

 During the Occupation, the Nazis constructed a number of Underground tunnels to house a Hospital.

-Between 1945 and the Coronation of Elizabeth II in 1952, there were outbreaks of polio and tuberculosis.
-During this period the Jersey Maternity Hospital and St John Ambulance headquarters opened.
-Agriculture was hit by a series of foot-and-mouth outbreaks.
+There were two hospitals on Jersey dating from the 19th century: the General Hospital and St Saviour's Hospital.
+An early 20th century cottage hospital, with buildings dating to the 1920s, was called the Jersey Dispensary and Infirmary and later the Jersey Maternity Hospital.
+In the former children's ward two tile pictures depicting Christ receiving children and the Elf king and fairies decorated the walls.
+The tiles made by Carter & Co. were designed by artist James Radley Young and signed by him 'J.R.Y.
+1925'.
+The hospital buildings are now the Le Bas Centre which continues as a healthcare facility.